African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 DIGITAL ISO

 Digital ISO has replaced film speed, with the advantage that one can change ISO speeds at any time.
-The same basic principles apply as did with film, in that the slower ISO speeds generally produce images with less noise (artifacts or other aberrations in the image) at the expense of having to use slower shutter speeds.
+The same basic principles apply as did with film, in that the slower ISO speeds generally produce images with less noise (artifacts or other aberrations in the image) at the expense of having to use slower shutter speeds (which may lead to unsharp images).

 Generally speaking, as you increase the ISO, you’ll find that the image colors tend to lose a bit of their saturation (i.e., get “duller”) and contrast is lowered.
 At the extreme, it can result in the equivalent of a 2-bit or higher reduction in individual color values, which is easily seen in images.
-Note however that the top camera companies are using image sensors which are more and more accurate (less noise) at higher and higher ISO's.
-For example, the new Nikon D3 camera, which uses a Sony sensor, is able to produce extremely accurate and low-noise images at ISO's up to 1600 and above.
+Note however that the top camera companies are using image sensors which are more and more accurate (less noise) at higher and higher ISO’s.
+For example, the top-end cameras from Nikon and Canon are to produce extremely accurate and low-noise images at ISO’s up to 2000 and above.

 Here’s how ISO values are created:

-My camera (the Nikon D3) uses a “native” ISO of 200 (it’s the lowest ISO setting on the camera).
-All ISO values above 200 are created by amplifying the image data coming into the Analog-to-Digital (ADC) converter.
-In other words, the sensor always works at the 200 sensitivity, but underexposed data values coming from the photosites (on the sensor) are boosted by an amplifier to produce higher ISO values.
+My current camera (the Nikon D4) uses a “native” ISO of 100 (it’s the lowest ISO setting on the camera).
+All ISO values above 100 are created by amplifying the image data coming into the Analog-to-Digital (ADC) converter.
+In other words, the sensor always works at the 100 sensitivity, but underexposed data values coming from the photosites (on the sensor) are boosted by an amplifier to produce higher ISO values.
 This means that minor differences in the light values received between the many photosites on the sensor get magnified and may become visible (creating “noise”).

 Further explanation: